MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/ui-and-user-experience-guidelines.md

 keywords: windows 10, uwp, ads, advertising, guidelines, best practices
 ---

-# UI and user experience guidelines for ads in apps
+# UI and user experience guidelines for ads

 This article provides guidelines for providing great experiences with banner ads and interstitial ads in your apps.
 For general guidance about how to design the look and feel for apps, see [Design & UI](https://developer.microsoft.com/windows/apps/design).